Tech Notes

 off grid

-Con: Most expensive type of system.
-Batteries have the lowest life span in the system and the highest cost.
+Con: Requires a significant change in lifestyle.
+This is the most expensive type of solar system with the main reason being the batteries, which have the lowest life span and the highest cost.

 Variations: Charger type (MPPT, PWM), battery types (lithium, AGM, lead acid).